WolframRhodium/VapourSynth-BM3DCUDA/README.md

         Default `DCT`.

-    This feature is not implemented in the standard version due to performance and binary size concerns.
+    These features are not implemented in the standard version due to performance and binary size concerns.

 ## Statistics